anekechika/Global-Mental-Health-Analysis-2025-/README.md

 ---

 ## 💡 Key Insights
+- The majority of individuals fall within the **“good” and “fair” mental health categories**, while a smaller proportion experience poor outcomes, indicating a moderate overall mental health distribution.
+- **Physical activity shows no strong or consistent relationship** with mental health outcomes in this dataset.
+Differences across activity levels are minimal, suggesting that other factors may play a more significant role.
+- Individuals receiving **therapy or combined treatment (therapy and medication)** tend to exhibit **better mental health outcomes**, highlighting the importance of access to structured mental health care.
-- Higher levels of physical activity are associated with better mental health outcomes
+- The presence of **chronic illness is associated with poorer mental health outcomes**, reinforcing the link between physical and mental health conditions.
-- Patients receiving treatment (especially therapy or combined treatment) show improved outcomes
+- Mental health outcomes vary across **age groups and work status**, indicating that demographic and socioeconomic factors influence overall well-being.
-- A significant proportion of patients experience moderate to severe anxiety levels
+- A significant portion of the population experiences **moderate to severe anxiety levels**, suggesting a need for increased awareness and targeted interventions.
-- Patients with chronic illnesses are more likely to experience poorer mental health outcomes, suggesting a strong link between physical and mental health conditions
-- Work status and age group influence mental health patterns across the population
+- Overall, the findings suggest that **mental health outcomes are influenced by multiple interacting factors**, rather than a single dominant variable.

 ---